 Halogens have the highest electron affinities among all elements, and the electron affinity of Cl, 3.62 eV, is the largest of all the elements.
 Superhalogens are molecules that have electron affinities (EA) greater than that of Cl, the element with the highest EA (3.62 eV).

 It is well known that noble gases have closed electronic shell structures and hence have high ionization potentials and low electron affinities.
 They are chemically inert and resistant to salt formation under most conditions.

 Electron affinity in the periodic table

 Affinities of Nonmetals vs. Affinities of Metals

 - Metals: Metals like to lose valence electrons to form cations to have a fully stable shell.
-The electron affinity of metals is lower than that of nonmetals.
-Mercury most weakly attracts an extra electron.
+The electron affinity of metals is lower than that of nonmetals, and mercury most weakly attracts an extra electron.

 - Nonmetals: Generally, nonmetals have more positive electron affinity than metals.
-Nonmetals like to gain electrons to form anions to have a fully stable electron shell.
-Chlorine most strongly attracts extra electrons.
+Nonmetals like to gain electrons to form anions with a fully stable electron shell, and chlorine most strongly attracts extra electrons.
 The electron affinities of the noble gases have not been conclusively measured, so they may or may not have slightly negative values.